andreabassi78/napari-sim-processor/README.md

 The reshape widget can be used to easily reshape the data if they are not organized as 5D (angle,phase,z,y,x).

 For 3D stacks (raw images) with multiple z-frames, a batch reconstruction method is available, as described [here].

+Syntetic raw-image stacks of Structured Illumination Microscopy can be easily simulated using the napari [SIMulator] pluging.

 ----------------------------------